What Is Pityriasis Rubra Pilaris?

 Types of PRP

 Classical Adult Onset

-The most common type of PRD, this type begins in adulthood.
+PRP, and it begins in adulthood.
 The symptoms usually go away after a few

 Atypical Adult Onset

 but the symptoms may last for more than 20 years.

 Classical Juvenile Onset

 symptoms usually go away within a year, but may return later.